-Like The Beatles, the Stones’ first LP was a product of plying their trade in clubs, bars and dancehalls around Britain, so contains just one Jagger-Richards composition, two group songs and the rest is covers.
+The Stones’ first LP was a product of plying their trade in clubs, bars and dancehalls around Britain, so contains just one Jagger-Richards composition, two group songs and the rest is covers.
 Unless you’re super keen on 1960s American R&B, there’s not much to dig your teeth in to today.
 They got better.

 Pulp - It (1983)